cbib/dypfish/README.md

 ## Running available analysis on the provided data

-If you wish to test the DypFISH analysis, you can download the data from [our website](http://dypfish.org/file/zip/data.zip) and try running the analysis scripts in the `src/analysis` folder.
+The analysis scripts are in the `src/analysis` folder.

 To download the data from the paper:
 ```sh